 You can hop off the designated route at the stop you want, as many times as you like, and you will also benefit from free wifi on board.

-Madrid Río is one of the best urban parks for kids in Madrid and home to plenty of facilities for family recreation.
+Madrid Río is one of the best urban parks for kids in Madrid and is home to plenty of facilities for family recreation.

 Environment, leisure, and sport are the key aspects of the Madrid Río project.

 Therefore, you will not find just accessible green zones and open spaces for strolling and leisure activities.

 There are numerous sports facilities (football, paddle, tennis, rock climbing, skatepark, …) playgrounds, bike lanes, restaurants, and cafes.

 In case you travel to Madrid with kids, Madrid Río provides the perfect recipe for a good time with family.

 There are plenty of facilities for family recreation including numerous and different playgrounds made from sustainable materials and with different characteristics according to age.

 Madrid Río beach is quite fun too, especially in summer.
 Although this is not a beach in the traditional sense, it is a set of three oval-shaped areas where children can cool off thanks to the jets of water and the clouds of water vapor.

 El Retiro is the most famous park in Madrid and one of the best outdoor attractions in the city.